linode/docs/docs/guides/databases/mongodb/indexing-mongodb/index.md

 ## Conclusion

-Here, you have seen major MongoDB indexing strategies and options for getting the most out of indices.
-With performance best practices and concrete example, this tutorial can be a useful reference when working on making your MongoDB databases more efficient.
+In this guide, you have seen major MongoDB indexing strategies and options for getting the most out of indices.
+With performance best practices and concrete examples, this guide can be a useful reference when working on making your MongoDB databases more efficient.

 Looking to dive deeper into MongoDB?
 Be sure to peruse our other [MongoDB guides](/docs/guides/databases/mongodb/) for more on setting up and getting the most out of MongoDB.